We are very proud of our broad and balanced curriculum. Click below for an overview of the topics children learn throughout their time at Ongar:

 - PSHE curriculum

-Following lockdowns and closures we have adapted the summer term curriculum in KS1 and KS2 to ensure that children are ready for the next stage of education.
-Click below for an overview:
+Following lockdowns and closures we have adapted our curriculum in KS1 and KS2 to ensure that children are ready for the next stage of education.

 The curriculum at Ongar Place was developed with reference to the National Curriculum 2014 and is carefully sequenced to ensure intention and implementation is appropriate for each year group and drives progress.
 Following the 2020 closure we have redeveloped the curriculum to ensure essential learning missed is covered in subsequent years.
 We build on the children’s local context and experience to ensure the learning is relevant to their needs and interests.
 Children positively engage with the learning in the classroom and beyond, the impact of the curriculum is monitored carefully.
 Children make progress across the curriculum and often extend their learning further at home.
 The curriculum design ensures that English and maths knowledge and skills are addressed through a variety of curriculum areas.